|

 - ADEE: English surname

-derived from a form of Hebrew Adam,
+derived from Hebrew Adam,

 - ADKINS: English surname